It's Rush Limbaugh, and this is one and only Excellence in Broadcasting Network.

 He actually started the press conference on time.

-Hey, he'll learn this uh at uh at some point.
+He'll learn this at some point.

-We weren't able to jip his uh press conference live, therefore, but one thing he said, uh, ladies and gentlemen, was that what one of the first things he said was that he got a phone call.
+But one thing he said, ladies and gentlemen, was one of the first things he said was that he got a phone call.

 He said he had an important phone call before he went to the meeting with Dick Turbin and Dingy Harry today.

-And that phone call was from his good friend, former president of the United States, Jimmy Carter.
+And that phone call was from his good friend, former President of the United States, Jimmy Carter.

-And as Burris told it, Carter got on the phone and said, When you are in the Senate, Roland, you will make a great senator.
+And as Burris told it, Carter got on the phone and said, when you are in the Senate, Roland, you will make a great senator.

 When was Jimmy Carter last in the news?